jitsi/jitsi-videobridge/doc/allocation.md

 LastN is the maximum number of video streams that the receiver wants to receive.
 To effectively stop receiving video (for example to conserve bandwidth), the receiver can set LastN=0.

-#### Selected endpoints
+#### Selected sources
-This is a list of endpoints to be prioritized first, overriding the natural speech activity order of the endpoints.
+This is a list of sources to be prioritized first, overriding the natural speech activity order of the endpoints which own the sources.

-For example, if the receiver wants to always receive an endpoint that is screensharing, regardless of who is speaking in the conference, it can "select" this endpoint.
+For example, if the receiver wants to always receive a screensharing source, regardless of who is speaking in the conference, it can "select" this source.

-#### On-stage endpoints
+#### On-stage sources
-This is a list of endpoints for which allocation should be prioritized up to a higher resolution (since they are displayed "on stage").
-On-stage endpoints are prioritized higher than selected endpoints, and in addition:
+This is a list of sources for which allocation should be prioritized up to a higher resolution (since they are displayed "on stage").
+On-stage sources are prioritized higher than selected sources, and in addition:
 1. Allocation for them is greedy up to the preferred resolution ([360p by default](https://github.com/jitsi/jitsi-videobridge/blob/master/jvb/src/main/resources/reference.conf#L40))
 2. Above the preferred resolution, only frame rates of